ntno/mkdocs-terminal/documentation/docs/configuration/plugins/git-revision.md

 ## 2. Enable Plugin

-Enable the Git Revision Date Plugin by adding `git-revision-date` to the `plugins` configuration in `mkdocs.yml`:
+Enable the Git Revision Date Plugin by adding `git-revision-date` to the `plugins` list in `mkdocs.yml`:
 ```yaml
 plugins:
   - git-revision-date
 ```

 ## 3. Enable Theme Feature
-Turn on the "Page last updated" theme component by adding `revision.date` to the theme's `features` list in `mkdocs.yml`:
+Enable the "Page last updated" theme component by adding `revision.date` to the theme's `features` list in `mkdocs.yml`:
 ```yaml
 theme:
   name: terminal